max-talanov/1/affective_computing_course/neuromodulation.md

 ### Raphe nuclei

 "The raphe nuclei have a vast impact upon the central nervous system.
 Many of the neurons in the nuclei (but not the majority) are serotonergic; i.e., contain serotonin, a type of monoamine neurotransmitter and are modulated through fibrous pathways in the midbrain.
-Projections from the raphe nuclei also terminate in the dorsal horn of spinal gray matter where they regulate the release of enkephalins, which inhibit pain sensation."
+Projections from the raphe nuclei also terminate in the dorsal horn of spinal grey matter where they regulate the release of enkephalins, which inhibit pain sensation."

 ### Nucleus accumbens